 Welcome to L.M.
 Montgomery Online, a website for academics, researchers, readers, and fans interested in the life, work, and legacy of Canada’s most enduringly popular author, L.M.
 Montgomery (1874–1942).
-Although she is best known for her novels Anne of Green Gables (1908) and Emily of New Moon (1923), both of which have been adapted numerous times for stage and screen, her creative output consists of twenty-three additional books, including the rediscovered sequel The Blythes Are Quoted (2009), as well as over one thousand periodical pieces (short stories, poems, essays, and creative non-fiction), hundreds of photographs, and over a dozen published volumes of journals and letters.
+Although she is best known for her novels Anne of Green Gables (1908) and Emily of New Moon (1923), both of which have been adapted numerous times for stage and screen, her creative output consists of twenty-two additional books, including the rediscovered sequel The Blythes Are Quoted (2009), as well as over one thousand periodical pieces (short stories, poems, and miscellaneous pieces), hundreds of photographs, and over a dozen published volumes of journals and letters.

 I invite you to explore this website, which promises to keep up with the latest conversation.
 Whether you are an academic, a student, or a life-long reader of Montgomery’s work, I hope this resource will prove useful to you.
 Read and comment on the blog.
-Join the conversation on Facebook or Twitter.
+Join the discussion on the L.M.
+Montgomery Readathon and check out the new Conversations about L.M.
+Montgomery initiative.
+Follow this site on Facebook and Twitter.
 Contact me with questions and findings.

 The L.M.
 Montgomery Library

-Starting fall 2018 from University of Toronto Press: The L.M.
-Montgomery Library, a new set of books that collects Montgomery’s extensive periodical publications and makes them available to her worldwide twenty-first-century readership, with several more volumes in progress.
+Now from University of Toronto Press: The L.M.
+Montgomery Library, a new set of books that collects Montgomery’s extensive periodical publications and makes them available to her worldwide twenty-first-century readership.
+A volume of selected writings, a volume of selected poems, and a volume of selected stories are currently available, while several more volumes are in progress.

 Fully Restored Editions